raphaeleidus/grunt-lazyload/README.md

 grunt.lazyLoadNpmTasks('grunt-some-plugin', ['task1', 'task2', 'task3']);
 ```

+You must provide the task names that the plugin will define ahead of time.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).